learn-co-curriculum/phase-0-git-basics-lab/README.md

 ##Create a local directory
 1. Create a folder: `mkdir git-remote-code-along`
-2. Add a readme: `touch README.md`
+2. Add a README: `touch README.md`

 ##Creating a remote repository on Github